FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### InstrumentConfiguration [_ParameterGroup_]

 Description of a particular hardware configuration of a NMR spectrometer.
 For software configuration, use a ReferenceableParamGroup element.
+Required to have an id attribute.

 - software_reference
   - Type: [SoftwareReference](#SoftwareReference)
   - Description: Reference to a previously defined software element.
   - Multiple: True
   - XML: softwareRef
-- __id__
-  - Type: string
-  - Description: An identifier for this instrument configuration.
-  - XML: @id

 ### InstrumentConfigurationList